• Fixed monthly price • All waste types covered • FREE bins and delivery • Excellent customer support

 - Are available in a range of shapes and sizes

-There are various types of sharps bins which are colour coded to help you separate your waste into the correct containers.
+There are various types of sharps bins which are colour-coded to help you separate your waste into the correct containers.

 Non-pharmaceutical sharps bins – (orange lid) – are used for tattoo needles, piercing needles, knives or stationery products.

 Sharps contaminated with medicinal products – (yellow lid) – are used for needles, syringes or other sharps which have been used with medicines and pharmaceuticals.
-For example, needles are used to administer injections.

 Sharps contaminated with hazardous chemicals – (purple lid) – are used for sharps contaminated with cytotoxic or cytostatic medicines.
 For example, medicinal vials.